FreeRTOS/FreeRTOS-Kernel/MISRA.md

 _Ref 2.1_
- - Simplified example contains unreachable code for demonstration of freertos scheduler.
-A production implemenation should not contain this.
+ - Simplified example contains unreachable code for demonstration of FreeRTOS scheduler.
+A production implementation should not contain this.

     Affected Files: